Fixed costs remain constant within a relevant range of time or activity.

 $1.00 |

 The data from the table above can also be presented in a graph.
-Illustration 6 demonstrates how the property insurance cost behaves when total production changes.
+Illustration 6 demonstrates how the property insurance cost behaves when the total production changes:

 Illustration 6: Total fixed cost graph

 Note that the property insurance cost line starts at $50,000 and does not change with the increase in the number of units produced.
-That is because fixed cost remains constant within a relevant range.
+That is because fixed costs remain constant within a relevant range.

-Illustration 7 shows how the fixed cost of property insurance behaves on per-unit basis as production changes.
+Illustration 7 shows how the fixed cost of property insurance behaves on a per-unit basis as production changes:

 Illustration 7: Unit fixed cost graph

-As you can see from the graph, the per-unit fixed costs decreases as the number of valves produced increases.
+As you can see from the graph, the per-unit fixed cost decreases as the number of valves produced increases.
 This happens because the fixed cost per unit is calculated by dividing the total fixed cost by the number of valves produced.
 The total fixed cost remains the same.
 When the number of units produced increases, the cost per unit decreases.
-For example, at 10,000-unit production level, the insurance fixed cost per valve is $5.00 = $50,000 / 10,000 units.
-At 50,000-unit production level the insurance cost per valve is $1.00 = $50,000 / 50,000 units.
-This is shown on the graph by the downward-sloping curve, which indicates as production increases the insurance cost per unit decreases.
+For example, at the 10,000-unit production level, the insurance fixed cost per valve is $5.00 = $50,000 ÷ 10,000 units.
+At the 50,000-unit production level the insurance cost per valve is $1.00 = $50,000 ÷ 50,000 units.
+This is shown on the graph by the downward-sloping curve, which indicates decreases in the insurance cost per unit as production increases.

 Illustration 8: Examples of fixed costs